grisha/grisha.github.com/source/_posts/2016-08-04-data-points.markdown

 |       | Final:| 2.33     |

 <p/>
-Then the total for this data point is 2.3333333.

 But wait a second...
 0.50 &times; 3 + 0.25 &times; 1 = 1.75 ?
 Where did
-2.33 come from?
+the value of 2.33 come from?

 The reason for this is that NaN ought not be influencing the value.
 The above calculation would only be correct if we assumed that NaN is